jesseoverright/wp-metabox/README.md

     # creates a basic custom content type
     $foo = new WP_ContentType( 'foo' , array( 'singular' => 'Content Type Name' ) );

 `WP_ContentType` helps create custom content types.
-It will register the post type using some default options and can be overridden as necessary.
+It will register the post type using some default arguments and can be overridden as necessary.